 \subsection{\textbf{Theme 2.
 Perceived Agency of the Robot}}

-Participants reflected on the role of the robot in the artistic process, oscillating between viewing it as a passive tool or an autonomous collaborator. \textbf{Balancing control and autonomy} was a recurring topic in the interviews.
+Participants reflected on the role of the robot in the artistic process, oscillating between a passive tool or an autonomous collaborator. \textbf{Balancing control and autonomy} was a recurring topic in the interviews.
 Several participants expressed a desire for a mixed-mode collaboration in which both the human and the robot could initiate actions.
 As A8 remarked, \textit{``I would like to give the robot the opportunity to choose [what to do] and then I would choose as well.''} Similarly, A2 noted, \textit{``If I could negotiate with the robot to start and stop, or do this or do that, I could imagine what I might do.''}

 Interest in \textbf{reciprocal interaction and initiative} was common.
 Some participants wanted the robot to not only respond to input but also to initiate actions or offer suggestions.
-For example, A3 imagined a scenario where the robot could act like a peer: \textit{``Sometimes it's nice to just have somebody pick one.
-I could just hold them up to the robot [...] it could point to one [i.e. artistic piece].''} Similarly, A1 expressed curiosity about a robot that could interrupt routines to challenge artistic habits: \textit{``If I was getting complacent, maybe have it decide to switch things up.''}
+A3 imagined a scenario where the robot could act like a peer: \textit{``Sometimes it's nice to have somebody pick one [i.e. artistic piece].
+I could just hold them up to the robot [...] it could point to one.''}.
+A1 expressed curiosity about a robot that could interrupt routines to challenge artistic habits: \textit{``If I was getting complacent, maybe have it decide to switch things up.''}

 \textbf{Metaphorical framings} were often used to describe the robot's actions and role.
 A3 stated: \textit{``It was like working with a cart on a track.''}.
-A$7$ instead expressed, \textit{''I would compare it to drawing outside and the wind blowing, like drawing a tree and the leaves moving.''} Notably, some artists paralleled the experience as painting with children, like A$4$ \textit{''it reminded me when I was painting with my daughters when they were very, very young age.
+A$7$ instead expressed: \textit{''I would compare it to drawing outside and the wind blowing, like drawing a tree and the leaves moving.''} Notably, some artists paralleled the experience as painting with children, like A$4$ \textit{''it reminded me when I was painting with my daughters when they were very, very young age.
 Just observing." } and A$8$ \textit{``It's making brushstrokes and choosing top or bottom, like when a child paints.''}.
 The connection with child-like experiences denotes the non-judgmental space held in H-R interactions compared to H-H interactions.
 Additionally, it also denotes a robot that is technically more limited than a human in its painting technique.